Some-Guyy/workwhere/README.md

     `~/workwhere/frontend$ npm run build`

 1. Run the frontend server.
 It will be on http://localhost:3000 by default.
+If port is taken it will take the next port, e.g. http://localhost:3001 if backend is running on port 3000.

     `~/workwhere/frontend$ npm start`